Josef-Friedrich/audiorename/README.rst

         $country:                    The country the release was issued in.

-        $date:                       date
+        $date:                       The release data of the specific release.

-        $day:                        The release day of the specific release
+        $day:                        The release day of the specific release.

         $disc:                       disc